readthedocs/readthedocs.org/docs/ethical-advertising.rst

 Join us
 -------

-We're building the advertising model that we wished existed.
+We're building the advertising model we want to exist.
 We hope that others will join us in this mission:

 * **If you're a developer**,